J-Gann/medfluencer/README.md

 Comment Dataset: The RAG system using the comment dataset performed poorly in terms of context relevancy and showed high hallucination rates.
 This suggests that comments alone are not suitable as a primary data source for medical RAG systems.

 Question Generation: An unexpected benefit emerged from the comment dataset.
 While not ideal for answering questions, it proved valuable for generating challenging, realistic medical questions.
 This approach led to a more challenging evaluation of the RAG system, as indicated by lower contextual and answer relevancy scores compared to LLM-generated questions.

+## Future Work

+1. **Data Preprocessing**: Improve data preprocessing to enhance the quality of the transcriptions and comments, including punctuation, spelling, and grammar correction.
+Also deduplicate especially the comments dataset to remove redundant information.
+2. **Cluster Analysis**: Further investigate clusters and their properties e.g. "Opinions" cluster.
+Perform more advanced clustering approaches (e.g clustering in higher dimensions).
+Use [cluster visualization tools](https://cosmograph.app/) to make exploration interactive.
+3. **More Data**: Collect more data to increase the diversity of the dataset and verify if this improves the performance of the RAG system.
+4. **Language Complexity**: Analyze the complexity of the language (layman v.s. expert) in the dataset
+5. **Question Generation**: Use more questions to evaluate the RAG system for the results to be statistically more reliable.

 ## Contact